Alexander Courage: Star Trek theme

 Courage is best known for writing the theme music for the original Star Trek series, and other music for that series.
 Courage was hired by Star Trek creator Gene Roddenberry to score the original series at Jerry Goldsmith's suggestion, after Goldsmith turned down the job.

 Courage went on to score incidental music for episodes "The Man Trap" and "The Naked Time" and some cues for "Mudd's Women."

 Courage reportedly became alienated from Roddenberry when Roddenberry claimed half of the theme music royalties.
-Roddenberry wrote words for Courage's theme, not because he expected the lyrics to be sung on television, but so that he (Roddenberry) could receive half of the royalties from the song by claiming credit as the composition's co-writer.
-Courage was replaced by composer Fred Steiner who was then hired to write the musical scores for the remainder of the first season.
+Roddenberry wrote lyrics for the song, not for them to be sung but so he could be legally credited as the composition's co-writer.
+Courage was replaced by composer Fred Steiner who was hired to write the musical scores for the remainder of the first season.

 After sound editors had difficulty finding the right effect, Courage himself made the "whoosh" sound heard while the Enterprise flies across the screen.

 He returned to Star Trek to score two more episodes for the show's third and final season, episodes "The Enterprise Incident" and "Plato's Stepchildren," allegedly as a courtesy to Producer Robert Justman.

-Notably, after later serving as Goldsmith's orchestrator, when Goldsmith composed the music for Star Trek: The Motion Picture, Courage orchestrated Goldsmith's adaptation of his original Star Trek theme.
+Notably, after serving as Goldsmith's orchestrator when Goldsmith composed the music for Star Trek: The Motion Picture, Courage orchestrated Goldsmith's adaptation of his original Star Trek theme.

-Following Star Trek: The Motion Picture, Courage's iconic opening fanfare to the Star Trek theme became one of the franchise's most famous and memorable musical cues.
+Following Star Trek: The Motion Picture, Courage's opening fanfare to the Star Trek theme became a memorable musical cue.
 The fanfare has been used in multiple motion pictures and television series, notably Star Trek: The Next Generation and the four feature films based upon that series, three of which were scored by Goldsmith.